About Remo Luciani

 Motorsport had gotten into his blood.
 He chose the number 17 (the V8 Supercar back then of Dick Johnson).

-Remo won his first Australian Championship title in International Class (known as Formula A today).
+Remo won his first Australian Championship title in International Class (known as Formula A).
 He actually won 3 Australian Titles in 6 months!
+One under CAMS and the other two under Australian Karting Association.

 (Above) Remo with multiple MotoGP World Champion Casey Stoner, Testing in SA